Table of Contents

 f.
 Decadent Fashion

 Similarly, Benjamin Franklin’s thirteen virtues were temperance, silence, order, resolution, frugality, industry, sincerity, justice, moderation, cleanliness, tranquility, chastity, and humility.

-Before the 1950s, the moral standards of most people generally met a respectable, common standard.
+Before the 1950s, the moral values of most people generally met a common, respectable standard.
 People in the East and the West retained many of the traditions and customs that humans should have.
-Even in China after 1949, although communism had begun to ruin China’s heritage, slaughter the elite, and corrupt morality in a systematic way, the public retained many of the traditional virtues that held sway before the Party usurped power.
+In China, despite that the Chinese Communist Party had begun to ruin China’s cultural heritage and morality, the public retained many of the traditional virtues that held sway before the Party usurped power.
 But as communism expanded its power and influence, especially after the 1960s, people around the world went further down the road of moral corruption.

 1. Communist Party Culture